cs3157/seatingcharts/README.md

 *   Assigning students to seats in the order listed in the the ordered list of seats
 *   Outputting a CSV of assigned seats, an HTML of the seats, and a nice HTML visualization of the seating chart

-To create a new classroom layout, you need to make two files:
+To create a new classroom layout, you need to make three files:

-1.  `classroomname.txt`, which specifies the layout of the room.
+1.  `<classroom>.txt`, which specifies the layout of the room.
     -   This is best edited in Excel, where the grid is easier to see.

-2.  `classroomname_ordered.txt`, which specifies the order in which the script should fill seats.
+2.  `<classroom>_ordered.txt`, which specifies the order in which the script should fill seats.
     -   You can create this file by copying and rearranging the layout file.
     -   This file is pretty forgiving: it can have repeats and accepts any type of whitespace (newline, tabs, and spaces).
-    -   Don't include leftie desks.
-It's easier to leave all of them open for left-handed students to move into, rather than figuring out who all the lefties are.
     -   For a strategy to determine the order, see commit [01d796c](https://github.com/cs3157/seatingcharts/commit/01d796ca3ed805d97b72be7f9024b3cd6564430f)
+3.  `<classroom>_lefty_ordered.txt`, which specifies the order in which the script shouild fill lefty seats.